endre-synnes/cinema-workshop/README.md

 #### Ex 1
 Create a Controller - branch: `ex-1`

-You should create a Controller class that contains one method for a GET request.
+You should create a Controller class (using the annotation `@RestController`) that contains one method for a GET request.
 It should only return a String.\
 Now run the application an open your web browser.
 Go to the following URL: [localhost:8080/movies](http://localhost:8080/movies).
 You should now see the String you wrote in the Controller Class, in your browser window.

 #### Ex 2
 Create a Service class - branch: `ex-2

-Create a Class annotated with @Service.
+Create a Class annotated with `@Service`.
 This should have a method that returns a list of Strings (Movie Titles).
-Make use of the Service class in the Controller, using the @Autowired annotation.
+Make use of the Service class in the Controller, using the `@Autowired` annotation.
 Your API should now return a list of Movie titles.

 #### Ex 3